greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/ddl/ddl-storage.html.md

 -   Speed of decompression/scan rate.
 Performance with compressed append-optimized tables depends on hardware, query tuning settings, and other factors.
 Perform comparison testing to determine the actual performance in your environment.

-    **Note:** Do not create compressed append-optimized tables on file systems that use compression.
+    > **Note** Do not create compressed append-optimized tables on file systems that use compression.
 If the file system on which your segment data directory resides is a compressed file system, your append-optimized table must not use compression.

 Performance with compressed append-optimized tables depends on hardware, query tuning settings, and other factors.
 You should perform comparison testing to determine the actual performance in your environment.

-**Note:** Zstd compression level can be set to values between 1 and 19.
+> **Note** Zstd compression level can be set to values between 1 and 19.
 QuickLZ compression level can only be set to level 1; no other values are available.
 Compression level with zlib can be set to values from 1 - 9.
 Compression level with RLE can be set to values from 1 - 4.

 An `ENCODING` clause specifies compression type and level for individual columns.
 When an `ENCODING` clause conflicts with a `WITH` clause, the `ENCODING` clause has higher precedence than the `WITH` clause.